3dbeb41841bfbfcc24d55143816cf7f1/markdown-lesson-template/readme.md

 # Sample Lesson

-This is just a sample lesson demonstrating the use of a template to generate the `readme.md`.
+This is just a sample lesson demonstrating the use of a template to generate this `readme.md`.

 ## Table of Contents